Bioluminescence–Sunset Sea Kayak Trips in Deception Pass State Park

 - Bioluminescence 'super powers' can be used to find a mate, fend of predators, and to help in the hunt for prey.

 The protected shorelines of Deception Pass State Park are a wildlife viewing hotspot in Washington State.
-The fast-moving waters in the Narrows under the Deception Pass Bridge circulate nutrients that feed a diverse web of life – even under the night sky.
+The fast-moving waters in the Narrows under the Deception Pass Bridge circulate nutrients that feed a diverse web of life - even under the night sky.
 Seals and porpoise occur in large numbers here.
 Bald eagles are plentiful, as well as falcons and hawks.
 Deer graze on grassy slopes, and playful otters frolic at water’s edge.
-In recent years we’ve seen more Orca whales here as they pass through the area hunting for food.
 Whether on land or at sea, you are sure to encounter plenty of animals in Deception Pass State Park!

 The huge old-growth trees provide a stunning backdrop to beautiful Bowman Bay, where our trips depart.
 In the distance, the Olympic Mountains rise abruptly from the sea, and the massive Strait of Juan de Fuca stretches out to the Pacific Ocean.
 Kelp forests and twisted shorelines create a feast for the eyes.
 Deception Pass is one of the most beautiful places in the Puget Sound Region of Washington State.